Introduction

 Raw material procurement is a critical area, as the materials needed for the production of machinery and construction vehicles come from various parts of the world.
 This means that the Group indirectly maintains business relationships with suppliers operating in countries with different environmental standards and working conditions.
 The selection of direct suppliers and the monitoring of compliance with sustainability criteria are therefore of increasing importance to ensure that raw material extraction and delivery do not have negative social or environmental impacts, as forced labour, child labour, or inadequate safety standards could occur, especially in high-risk regions.
 These risks are addressed through regular supplier audits, certification requirements, and long-term partnerships based on clear sustainability criteria.

-The approach of the Wacker Neuson Group to consider the interests, views, rights, and expectations of affected employees in the value chain is based on several pillars.
-In the future, there will be a stronger focus on structured collaboration with Tier-I suppliers.
+The approach of the Wacker Neuson Group to consider the interests, views, rights, and expectations of affected employees in the value chain.
+In the future, there will be a stronger focus on structured collaboration with Tier-1 suppliers.
 This collaboration aims to gather information on working conditions, social standards, as well as health and safety in the value chain.
 Additionally, the Wacker Neuson Group is guided by best practices and international frameworks, particularly the requirements of the Supply Chain Act (LkSG), to create a solid foundation for considering these interests.
 Despite these efforts, there are gaps in data collection for employees in the downstream activities of the value chain.
 These areas are often difficult to access as they lie outside our direct sphere of influence and reliable data has not yet been adequately available.
 To bridge this gap, the Wacker Neuson Group plans further actions in the coming years, including an expansion of data collection and monitoring mechanisms to ensure better integration of the interests of the employees in the downstream areas.
-In the course of the 2024 it was determined that there were no material risks or impacts related to downstream employees.
+In the course of the 2025 it was determined that there were no material risks or impacts related to downstream employees.
 The targeted further development of data collection mechanisms will help to consider the perspectives of the employees in downstream activities more strongly in the future.

-In 2024, Wacker Neuson UK neither received complaints about violations of human rights or suspected violations of human rights in the organisation nor such complaints about suppliers with existing business relationships.
+In 2025, Wacker Neuson UK neither received complaints about violations of human rights or suspected violations of human rights in the organisation nor such complaints about suppliers with existing business relationships.

 Training